camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/guides/ingress-setup.md

 ## Preparation

 - An Ingress controller should be deployed in advance.
-The examples below use `Nginx` Ingress controller, but any Ingress controller could be used by setting `ingress.className`.
+The examples below use the [ingress-nginx Controller](https://github.com/kubernetes/ingress-nginx), but any Ingress controller could be used by setting `ingress.className`.
 - TLS configuration is not handled in the examples because it varies between different workflows.
 It could be configured directly using `ingress.tls` options or via an external tool like [Cert-Manager](https://github.com/cert-manager/cert-manager) using `ingress.annotations`.
 For more details, check available [configuration options](https://github.com/camunda/camunda-platform-helm/tree/main/charts/camunda-platform#configuration).

 ## Combined Ingress setup